UCSB-CS56-M16/UCSB-CS56-M16.github.io/_lab/lab05.md

     where you can type in expressions, and the parser will evaluate them.

 If that works, you are now ready to pull in the tests for the additional features, i.e. the addition of the `==` and `!=` operators.
 These tests will "break" the code, in that it will initially no longer compile.
 We have organized the tests so that they incrementally build on top of each other, allowing you to first get your tokenizer working, then your parser, and finally your evaluator.

 To bring the tests for the tokenizer into your repository, run the following command:

 * `git pull starter update_tokenizer`

 If you run `ant clean && ant test`, you should see that it no longer compiles.
 Your first job will be to make the code compile, by writing "stubs" for all of the objects, methods, etc. that the tests imply must exist before the test could even compile, much less pass.
 Stubs usually do relatively silly things like `return null;`, but they nonetheless will allow code to at least compile with failing tests.
+Further details are available in the following sections.  **Before** making any edits, be sure to at least read the **Restrictions** section, which specifies what you may and may not change.

 Your second job will be, once the code compiles, to make all of the tests pass.
+Further details are available in the following sections.

 Your third job will be to try to come up with additional tests that might expose bugs in your code that the supplied tests do not find.
 How many of those you come up with will be up to you.
 Keep in mind that as with the Polynomial lab earlier in the quarter, there may be "secret tests" that are not revealed to you that might be part of your grade.
+Further details are available in the following sections.

 Once you have your tokenizer compiling and passing all the tests, you're ready to start on the parser.
 You can bring in tests for the parser like so: